Maria Josepha of Saxony, Dauphine of France: Childhood

 Maria Josepha was born on 4 November 1731 in Dresden Castle to Augustus III, Prince-Elector of Saxony, King of Poland and Grand Duke of Lithuania and Maria Josepha of Austria.
 Maria Josepha was the ninth of sixteen children born to the couple, and their fifth daughter.

-Dauphin Louis, eldest son of King Louis XV, was widowed on 22 July 1746 when his wife, Infanta Maria Teresa, died giving birth to their only child, a daughter named after herself.
-Elisabeth Farnese, Maria Teresa's mother, had offered the Dauphin another sister, Infanta Maria Antonia Ferdinanda.
-Instead, the King of France and his mistress the Marquise de Pompadour wanted to open up diplomatic channels.
+Louis, Dauphin of France, eldest son of King Louis XV, was widowed in 1746 when his wife, Maria Teresa Rafaela of Spain, died while giving birth to their only child, a daughter named after herself.
+Maria Teresa's mother offered the Dauphin another sister, Maria Antonia Ferdinanda.
+Instead, the King of France and his mistress Madame de Pompadour wished to open up diplomatic channels.

 The marriage between Maria Josepha and the Dauphin had first been suggested by her uncle Maurice de Saxe.
-Louis XV and his mistress were convinced that the marriage would be advantageous to French foreign affairs.
-France and Saxony had been on opposing sides in the recent War of the Austrian Succession and thus the marriage between the Saxon princess and the Dauphin would form a new alliance between the two nations.
+Louis XV and his mistress were convinced that the marriage would be advantageous to French foreign affairs; France and Saxony had been on opposing sides in the recent War of the Austrian Succession and thus the marriage between the Saxon princess and the Dauphin would form a new alliance between the two nations.
 There was one problem with the suggested bride: Maria Josepha's father Augustus III of Poland had deposed Stanislaus I Leszczyński from the Polish throne.
 Leszczyński was the father of Maria Leszczyńska, Louis XV's wife and mother of the Dauphin.
-The marriage was said to have humiliated the simple-living Queen, even though she and Maria Josepha would later get on well.
+The marriage was said to have humiliated the simple-living Queen, even though she and Maria Josepha would have a good relationship later on.

-Other proposals came from Savoy in the form of Princess Eleonora of Savoy or her sister Maria Luisa of Savoy.
+Other proposals came from Savoy in the form of Princess Eleonora or her sister Princess Maria Luisa.
 Both were refused.
-Despite the disapproval of the Queen, Maria Josepha married the Dauphin on 9 February 1747.
+Despite the disapproval of the Queen, Maria Josepha and the Dauphin were married on 9 February 1747.